 OFF BEAT THERAPY

-Your counselling appointments are an opportunity to set aside time specifically dedicated to you.
+Your counselling appointments are an opportunity to set aside time that is dedicated to you.
 I aim to provide an environment where every aspect of you is welcome.

 I work in an integrative way.
 This means I am trained in both psychodynamic and humanistic modalities, and can draw on many different therapeutic ideas from both of these approaches to create a new way of working that’s specific to you.

 Information about some of the terms I use to describe my counselling are on the ‘FAQ’ page.

 EXPERIENCE AND QUALIFICATIONS

 I began my career working with queer youth at risk of exploitation and homelessness.
-I worked with trans communities for many years and co-founded cliniQ - Europe's first trans specific holistic sexual health and counselling service.
-I have since worked in counselling agencies, outdoor education, summer camps, schools, sexual health, diversity training, youth work, outreach and charities.
+I worked within trans communities for many years and co-founded cliniQ - Europe's first trans specific holistic sexual health and counselling service.
+I have since worked in counselling agencies, outdoor education, summer camps, schools, sexual health clinics, diversity training organisations, outreach services and charities.

 I currently work for a sexual violence charity, and my counselling experience has included working with the trans community and adult survivors of childhood abuse.

 Qualifications and Memberships

-I have completed a Diploma in Therapeutic Counselling.
+I qualified with a Diploma in Therapeutic Counselling.
 I also hold a multidisciplinary BSc (hons) degree with a focus on child psychology and counselling, and a qualification in Counselling Children in Schools.

 I attend regular continuous professional development training and am a member of the British Association of Counsellors and Psychotherapists (BACP).